Harry Flashman: Character

-Flashman survives the ensuing retreat from Kabul (the worst British military debacle of Victoria's reign) by a mixture of sheer luck and unstinting cowardice.
+Flashman survives the ensuing retreat from Kabul, the worst British military debacle of Victoria's reign, by a mixture of sheer luck and unstinting cowardice.
 He becomes an unwitting hero: the defender of Piper's Fort, where he is the only surviving white man, and is found by the relieving troops clutching the flag and surrounded by enemy dead.
 Of course, Flashman had arrived at the fort by accident, collapsed in terror rather than fighting, been forced to stand and show fight by his subordinate, and is 'rumbled' for a complete coward.
 He had been trying to surrender the colours, not defend them.
 Happily for him, all inconvenient witnesses had been killed.

 This incident sets the tone for Flashman's life.
 Over the following 60 years or so, he is involved in many of the major military conflicts of the 19th century—always in spite of his best efforts to evade his duty.
 He is often selected for especially dangerous jobs because of his heroic reputation.
 He meets many famous people, and survives some of the worst military disasters of the period (the First Anglo-Afghan War, the Charge of the Light Brigade, the Siege of Cawnpore, the Battle of the Little Bighorn, and the Battle of Isandlwana), always coming out with more heroic laurels.
-The date of his last adventure seems to have been around 1900, being involved in the Boxer Rebellion alongside US Marines.
+The date of his last adventure seems to have been around 1900, being involved in the Boxer Rebellion with the US Marines.
 He dies in 1915.

 Despite his admitted cowardice, Flashman is a dab hand at fighting when he has to.
 Though he dodges danger as much as he can, and runs away when no one is watching, after the Piper's Fort incident, he usually controls his fear and often performs bravely.
 Almost every book contains one or more incidents where Flashman has to fight or perform some other daring action, and he holds up long enough to complete it.
 For instance, he is ordered to accompany the Light Brigade on its famous charge and rides all the way to the Russian guns.
-However, most of these acts of 'bravery' are performed only when he has absolutely no choice and to do anything else would result in his being exposed as a coward and losing his respected status in society, or being shot for desertion.
+However, most of these acts of 'bravery' are performed only when he has absolutely no choice and to do anything else would result in his being exposed as a coward, and losing his respected status in society, or being shot for desertion.
 When he can act like a coward with impunity, he invariably does.